UoB-COMSM0110/2024-group-4/README.md

 * 1 player or 2 players

-* then settings screen
+* Then settings screen
     * choose side for the two players or choose the difficulty of the game
     * show some examples of how to play the game
     * choose the map of the game

-* game starts
+* Game starts

 * Final screen: Pacman / Ghosts win